Most of my working life has been in service of others.

 A vision of a poppy in the field—delicate, sensitive, taller than all the others.
 Like a poppy, our time in this world is brief.
 And despite being afraid of the scythe of judgment and failure, the path from bud to blossom requires unfolding to both the darkness and the light.

-The poppy risks being cut down for its beauty or its audacity.
+The poppy risks being cut down for its beauty and its audacity.

-But it is worth remembering that nothing exquisite comes without fear and in the field we are never alone.
+It is worth remembering that nothing exquisite comes without fear.
+In the field we are never alone.
 We are all connected.

 Whether your dream is personal or professional, for your inner life, your organization, or the world, let me support you by helping clarify the ground underneath, planting the seed, and connecting to the power of your commitment to blossom and change.